Skip to main content

 After entering this command, it will prompt you to type yes to confirm you want to run the plan and delete all devices.

-Optionally, you can navigate back to the metal console and locate each respective server and choose to delete them from the action menu.
+Optionally, you can navigate back to the Metal console, locate each respective server and choose to delete them from the action menu.

 Conclusion

-Thanks for following along with this guide!
-In this guide we covered the setup and steps needed to utilize Terraform to deploy Equinix Metal servers.
+This guide covered the setup and steps needed to use Terraform to deploy Equinix Metal servers.
 Specifically, we covered:

 • Creating an Equinix Account, Organization and Project.